Aurora Minerals Group

-Aurora Minerals Group is an Australian-Kazakhstan company that provides exploration services for the mining industry, including geophysical surveys.
+Aurora Minerals Group is a Kazakhstan company that provides exploration services for the mining industry, including geophysical surveys.
 It was established in 2015 by Kaisar Kozhamuratov and Said Sultanov, former civil servants of the Government of Kazakhstan, and is headquartered in Astana, Kazakhstan.

 History

 Aurora Minerals Group was founded in 2015 by Kaisar Kozhamuratov and Said Sultanov, former civil servants of the Government of Kazakhstan with experience in Kazakhstan's mining industry.
 Kozhamuratov previously served as Deputy Head of the Republican Centre for Geological Information, KazGeoInform under the Ministry of Industry and New Technologies, and later as Managing Director of KazGeology, a national exploration company.
 Meanwhile, Sultanov held senior positions within KazGeoInform and KazGeology.

 In 2017, it signed a three-year contract with Airbus Defence and Space for remote sensing services.
 In 2018, Aurora Minerals Group was the sole Kazakh company representing the mining industry at the Prospectors & Developers Association of Canada (PDAC) conference in Toronto.

 In March 2023, Aurora Minerals Group entered into a partnership with MSALABS, a geochemical analytical laboratory, to set up an analytical facility in Kazakhstan.

 In December 2023, Aurora Minerals Group was awarded the Isker Prize by the President of Kazakhstan in recognition of their commitment to quality.